 Who doesn't love microwaving Peeps?
 It's a childhood rite of passage.

 Some Peeps lost their eyes in the melting process.
 How tragic, but it's for a good cause (and you can also find the remaining eyes in the dough later as you play with it (I never thought I'd type that sentence.))!
 After they were melted, we added a teaspoon of oil.
-This helps the melted marshmallow come out of the microwave save bowl.
+This helps the melted marshmallow come out of the microwave safe bowl.

 Stir to loosen the mixture, but leave it in the bowl to cool.